AI Workflows

 • No way to cluster related research threads.

-Users coming from other platforms are often confused, searching for "Gemini 3 folders" or asking "does Gemini have projects like ChatGPT?"
+Users coming from other platforms are often confused, searching for "does Gemini have project folders like ChatGPT" or "why doesn't Gemini have folders."
 The answer is frustratingly simple: it doesn't.

 Gemini chat interface showing a long list of conversations without folder organization